MrFrey75/TimePE/README.md

 If the WebApp is an ASP.NET project it will print the local URL (usually https://localhost:5001 or http://localhost:5000).
 Open that in your browser.

+## Authentication

+The application uses cookie-based authentication to protect all pages.
+On first run, a default user account is automatically created:

+- **Username:** `admin`
+- **Password:** `admin123`

+**Important:** Change the default password after first login for security.

+All application pages require authentication except the login page.
+Sessions persist for:
+- 30 days if "Remember me" is checked
+- 8 hours for standard sessions

 Notes about the database:

 - The app uses SQLite with DevExpress XPO.
 The database file path and connection string live in the WebApp's `appsettings.json`.
 Look for a ConnectionStrings entry such as `DefaultConnection`.